dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 Let's walk through the user journey:

-1. A developer logs into Backstage using their GitHub credentials
+1. A user logs into Backstage using their GitHub credentials
 ![](/images/blog/backstage-user-journey-1.png)

-2. They navigate to the "Create" page and select the "Deploy Confluent Cloud Environment" template
+2. The user navigates to the "Create" page and selects the "Deploy Confluent Cloud Environment" template
 ![](/images/blog/backstage-user-journey-2.png)

-3. They fill in the form with their desired environment name
+3. The user fills in the form with his/her desired environment name
 ![](/images/blog/backstage-user-journey-3.png)